 Peppermint Oil, Herbal, and Homeopathic Remedies

 Herbal remedies refer to the use of plant and plant extracts.
-Homeopathy is the practice of treating people with the smallest amounts of substances, which may include herbal remedies, and is a holistic practice that seeks to cure the person on the physical, mental and emotional levels.
+Homeopathy is the practice of treating people with the smallest amounts of substances, which may include herbal remedies.
+This is a holistic practice that seeks to treat the person on the physical, mental, and emotional levels.

 There are many different herbal and homeopathic remedies, but only some have been studied in clinical trials.
-The most clinically proven herbal remedy for IBS is peppermint oil.1 It is important to know that herbal and homeopathic remedies are not regulated by the FDA.
+The most clinically proven herbal remedy for IBS is peppermint oil.
+It is important to know that herbal and homeopathic remedies are not regulated by the US Food and Drug Administration (FDA).1

 Herbal remedies for IBS